amalad/Information-retrieval-assignment/README.md

 Project By:
 Amala Deshmukh, Bhargav Kanuparthi, Naman Bajaj, Tanmaya Shekhar Dabral

 Introduction: The search-engine developed uses a modified form of the classic TF-IDF model.
-It was trained on the Cranfield dataset, which is a collection of abstracts of paper on aerodynamics and fluid dynamics.
+It was trained on the Cranfield dataset, which is a collection of abstracts of papers on aerodynamics and fluid dynamics.
 To run it, one must have the libraries “datrie” and “nltk”, which can be easily pip-installed.
 To run, the shell3.2.py must be run from the same directory.
 The *.data files included have the various indexes stored in them, serialized via python pickling.
 The program comes with a simple command line interface, which prompts the user as required.
 “Exit” command exits the program.
 The scripts used and intermediate data has also been provided.
 The corpus can be downloaded from the following link: https://drive.google.com/open?id=0B3tXZfW0y30YcjFzNTMxWkc2UzA The files should be saved in a folder named "yet_new_corpus1" to be retrieved properly by the search engine and this folder should be saved in the same directory as shell.3.2.py.
 ****************************************************************